blab/blotter/2017-03-09-avian-influenza-h7n9.md

 ### Insertion in the Protease Cleavage Site
 Highly pathogenic avian influenza viruses are often characterized by insertions in the host protease cleavage site, which enhance the cleavage of HA protein to HA1 and HA2 - a process necessary for infection.
 We find a lineage consisting of four isolates with a four amino-acid insertion (KRTA) in this region, in agreement with (Iuliano _et al._)[https://www.cdc.gov/mmwr/volumes/66/wr/mm6609e2.htm]
+This insertion is not present in any other isolates, and this lineage contributes less than 10% of the sequences from the current epidemic.
 Interestingly, this lineage diverged from the lineage causing most fifth epidemic infections around 2.5 years ago.
 Despite the lack of expansion during this epidemic, the potential for a highly pathogenic H7N9 variant is worrying and warrants closer inspection.